Senior Full Stack Web Developer

 - SabbaticalsEarn 12 weeks of paid sabbatical with five years of service.

-- RetirementWe offer a 401k plan with matching.
+- RetirementWe offer a 401k plan with a 3% match.

-- Transparent SalaryDevResults does not negotiate salary or pay raises, instead we use a spreadsheet model to calculate everyone’s salary based on experience, education and tenure.
+- Transparent SalaryDevResults does not negotiate salary or pay raises, instead we use a documented model to calculate everyone’s salary based on experience, education and tenure.

 - EducationWe'll assist your skill growth by assisting with books, conferences, online courses, or other ways you want to keep sharpening the saw.